How to implement chatbots with Sendbird and Google Dialogflow

 https://dialogflow.cloud.google.com/#/agent/YOUR-AGENT-ID-HERE/history

-Congratulations for making it to the end of this tutorial, and happy human-to-machine connection building! 🤖
+Congratulations on making it to the end of this tutorial, and happy human-to-machine connection building! 🤖